 Don't let all your hard work go to waste!
 A mole recipe is generally made in big batches because of how labor-intensive it is.
 Good news though — it stores really well!
 Here are the best ways to keep it fresh:

 Mole poblano will last in the fridge for up to 3-5 days.
 Make sure to keep it in glass jars so it doesn't take on the flavors of anything else in your refrigerator (honestly, there is already enough going on in the sauce).

 Freezing mole is incredibly easy!
 Let it cool completely, then transfer it to a freezer-safe container or bag (leaving enough room at the top for expansion).
 Stored properly, it will last for a minimum of 6 months.

 When reheating mole from frozen, let it thaw in the fridge overnight, then heat it in a pot on the stove over low heat (adding liquid as needed).

-Time to share our tips and tricks we learned while perfecting this mole recipe for you:
+We'd like to share some tips and variations we learned while experimenting with this mole poblano recipe:

 - Don't add too much liquid.
 Use just enough broth in the blender to keep the ingredients moving.

 - Strain your mixture.
 Straining it is crucial for the smoothest possible mole.